Hotel Jugoslavija: Closing

 In 2006 the hotel was privatized and closed.
 It was purchased by the "Alpe Adrija hoteli" (renamed "Danube Riverside" in 2013) for €31.3 million.
 Croatian businessman from Split who was behind the company, later that year sold 25% of the ownership to the international investment fund "QS Investments" and "Danube Riverside" continued as its local offshoot, in charge with obtaining all the permits.
 They wanted to build two 147 m tall towers and a shopping mall.
 One tower should be residential and the other one was to be a combination of business area and apartments.
 However, the permits were denied because of the ownership of the land itself, which remained owned by the state.
 Though they are not obliged to do so, the investors announced international design competition for the towers, but dropped the idea later.
 Architect Goran Vojvodić was in charge of the project which was estimated to €130-150 million.

 In 2008 the "Alpe Adrija hoteli" obtained the location permit, while the "QS Investments" obtained additional 25% of the ownership.
 They applied to the city government for the construction permit in 2009, but were rejected in 2010 due to the incomplete documentation.
 The investor filed a complaint, the court returned the procedure back to the city, but the investor asked for the procedure to be halted until the documentation is ready, so the process was archived.
 By the end of 2010, city administration headed by the mayor Dragan Đilas adopted a new Belgrade Highrise Study, which was forbidding construction of the objects higher than 100 m on the hotel's location, while the "QS Investments" becomes the sole owner of the hotel.

-In 2011, city adproved the drafting of the detailed regulatory plans for this location and in 2012 the investor announced the opening of the hotel in 2015.
-In 2013 parts of the hotel were opened for the first time after 7 years, but not for the guests.
-Several floors have been leased as the business offices.
+In 2011, the city approved the drafting of detailed regulatory plans for this location and in 2012 the investor announced the opening of the hotel in 2015.
+In 2013 parts of the hotel were opened for the first time after 7 years, but not for guests.
+Several floors were leased as business offices.
 The summer restaurant patio was also opened.
 Also in 2013, 132 rooms were adapted and the hotel was partially reopened as hotel garni.